pvto/konte-art/README.md

 Konte is a small language for generating images, "drawing by coding".
 All images on this page were written in it, strict mode.

-*Konte is an art project.
-Its code is old and a bit edgy.
-I'll be cleaning it up, but you were warned.*

 ![objective.png](img/README/2015-02-27-23-59-objective.png)
 [objective.c3dg](img/README/objective.c3dg)